toralf/torutils/README.md

 ¹ An attacker capable to spoof ip addresses could easily force those ip address to be blocked at any time after the connection was established.

-² An attacker could place 1 malicious ip within a /24 or /16 range and harms all of them at once otherwise
+² An attacker could place 1 malicious ip within a /24 or /16 range and harms all of them at once otherwise.

 ³ The connection limit sounds rigid.
 But how likely is it that more than 2 Tor proxies behind the same (NATed) ip address do connect to the same guard/entrynode at the same time?